IntroLM: Introspective Language Models via Prefilling-Time Self-Evaluation: Experiments

 \subsubsection{Complexity Evaluation Performance}

 We evaluate complexity prediction using \emph{ROC--AUC} and \emph{PR--AUC} as complementary, threshold-free metrics.
-By sweeping the decision threshold, ROC--AUC measures the trade-off between true and false positive rates, while PR--AUC reflects precision–recall trade-offs for rare complex prompts.
-Figure~\ref{fig:roc_curves} plots the corresponding ROC curves and shows that IntroLM consistently achieves stronger separability than encoder-based baselines.
-Table~\ref{tab:complexity_eval} reports both metrics across datasets and confirms substantial improvements in both ROC--AUC and PR--AUC on question-answering benchmarks.
-While gains on chat-style datasets are smaller and the performance gap relative to BERT-based classifiers is narrower, IntroLM remains competitive.
-Overall, these results demonstrate that IntroLM is particularly effective in long-context, reasoning-heavy settings where encoder-based classifiers are limited by design.
+By sweeping the decision threshold, ROC--AUC measures the trade-off between true and false positive rates, while PR--AUC reflects precision--recall trade-offs for rare complex prompts.
+Table~\ref{tab:complexity_eval} reports these results across datasets.
+IntroLM consistently outperforms all baselines, achieving substantial gains in both ROC--AUC and PR--AUC on the question-answering benchmarks.
+In addition to the BERT-based classifiers, we also compare against a matrix-factorization baseline adapted from prior routing work.
+This baseline performs poorly overall, particularly on \textsc{HotpotQA}, suggesting that lightweight embedding-based scoring methods are less effective for fine-grained complexity estimation in long-context reasoning settings.
+Figure~\ref{fig:roc_curves} plots the corresponding ROC curves and further shows that IntroLM achieves stronger separability than the competing approaches.
+While gains on chat-style datasets are smaller and the gap relative to \textsc{DeBERTa-v3-Large} is narrower, IntroLM remains the best-performing method overall.
+These results indicate that IntroLM is especially effective in reasoning-heavy and long-context settings, where simpler encoder-based or embedding-based baselines are less capable.